module-federation/module-federation-examples/react-in-vue/README.md

-# Vuera Module Federation Demo
+# react in Vue - Module Federation Demo

 This example demos consumption of federated modules from a Webpack bundle. `layout` app (vue based) depends on a component exposed by `home` app (react based).
 It is a simple proof of concept using `ReactDOMServer.renderToString` to inject data a html string into a vue template.